canonical/open-documentation-academy/multipass/Linux.md

 ltsInstance             Running           10.110.66.139    Ubuntu 22.04 LTS
 ```

-You've seen a few ways to create, customise, and delete an instance.
-Now put those instances to work!
+You've now seen a few ways to create, customise, and delete an instance.
+It is time to put those instances to work!

 <a href="#heading--put-your-instances-to-use"><h2 id="heading--put-your-instances-to-use">Put your instances to use</h2></a>